stozuka/seo-quick-checker/README.md

 - Check if there is a meta keywords under head
 - Check if there is a meta description under head

-On top of that, user can defined own rules by using rule-builder module.
+On top of that, you can defined you own rules by using `ruleBuilder` module.

+For input, this package provides two ways

+- Using fs.readFile
+- Using stream.readableStream

+For output, this packages provides three ways below.

+- Using fs.writeFiel
+- Using stream.writableStream
+- Using console.log

 ## Getting Started